Emlen Roosevelt: Career

 He was director of the Chemical Bank of New York, the Gallatin National Bank, and the Astor National Bank, and later sat on the boards of the Grand Hanover and the Bank of New York.
 He was president of Roosevelt Hospital, founded by his distant cousin James H. Roosevelt.
 He was an officer of the National Guard for 16 years, major and quartermaster of the First Brigade.
 Roosevelt became involved in telecommunications companies, formed the Mexican Telegraph Company and Central and South American Telegraph Company, and was eventually director of the International Telephone and Telegraph Company.

 Theodore Roosevelt and he had a very close relationship as cousins.
 Emlen was not interested in politics other than to support his cousin's bids for public office, and Theodore, busy with conservation advocacy, had little time to attend to financial matters.
 Thus, "Cousin Emlen" was Theodore's financial adviser before, during and after his presidency.

 Personal life

-In 1883, he married Christine Griffin Kean (1858–1936), the sister of John Kean and Hamilton Fish Kean, who both served as United States senators from New Jersey.
+In 1883, he married Christine Griffin Kean (1858–1936), a daughter of Col. John Kean and Lucy (née Halsted) Kean, who was the sister of John Kean and Hamilton Fish Kean, both of whom served as United States Senators from New Jersey.
 They were the parents of: